 Additional texts, readings or other reference material will be listed on the Canvas Reading List.
 Students are expected to undertake self-directed research and sourcing of reference material as required for each topic.

 Special assessment requirements

 PLEASE NOTE: To pass this unit, you need to achieve an aggregate of 50% AND pass Quizzes 1 or 2

 Submissions that do not meet the specified content, format or other requirements will be penalised through a reduction in the grade.

-If circumstances beyond your control prevent you from submitting yiur assignment on the assigned date or attending an examination, notify your Unit Convener at the time they occur.
+If circumstances beyond your control prevent you from submitting yiur assignment on the assigned date or attending an quiz, notify your Unit Convener at the time they occur.
 You can apply for an extension due to illness or other unavoidable and verifiable personal circumstances.
 Supporting documentation is normally required.
 Doctor's or Counsellor's Certificates, dated at the time of the difficulty, will be accepted as grounds for Special Consideration.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 Use of Text-Matching Software

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.